-In shell type transformer the individual laminations are cut in the form of long strips of E and I shape as shown in the figure below.
+In a shell-type transformer, the individual laminations are cut in the form of long strips of E and I shape as shown in the figure below.
 It has two magnetic circuits, and the core has three limbs.
-The central limb carries whole of the flux where as the side limbs carry half of the flux.therefore, the width of the central is double to that of the outer limbs.
+The central limb carries the whole of the flux whereas the side limbs carry half of the flux.
+Therefore, the width of the center is double, to that of the outer limbs.

 The dielectric circuit consists of insulations used in different places in the transformer to insulate the conducting parts.
 The core is laminated to minimize the eddy current losses.
 The laminations are insulated from each other by a light coating of varnish or by an oxide layer.
 The thickness of laminations varies from 0.35mm to 0.5mm for a frequency of 50 Hz.